-Further information is available in our Whistleblowing and Managing Allegations Policy.
+Further information is available in our Whistleblowing Policy, including Managing Allegations and Low Level Concerns.

-15.0 Safeguarding and the school culture
+17.0 Safeguarding and the school culture

-15.1 Reasonable force
+17.1 Reasonable force

 Our policy on reasonable force by staff is set out in a separate policy and acknowledges that staff must only ever use reasonable force as a last resort, and that at all times it must be the minimal force necessary to prevent injury to another person.